Carroll Financial Associates Inc. Sells 2,572 Shares of GlaxoSmithKline plc (NYSE:GSK)

-Carroll Financial Associates Inc. trimmed its holdings in GlaxoSmithKline plc (NYSE:GSK) by 33.7% in the third quarter, according to the company in its most recent filing with the SEC.
+Carroll Financial Associates Inc. reduced its position in shares of GlaxoSmithKline plc (NYSE:GSK) by 33.7% in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 5,058 shares of the pharmaceutical company’s stock after selling 2,572 shares during the quarter.
-Carroll Financial Associates Inc.’s holdings in GlaxoSmithKline were worth $190,000 at the end of the most recent quarter.
+Carroll Financial Associates Inc.’s holdings in GlaxoSmithKline were worth $190,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds have also made changes to their positions in the company.
-FMR LLC lifted its holdings in shares of GlaxoSmithKline by 2.6% in the 2nd quarter.
-FMR LLC now owns 19,964,614 shares of the pharmaceutical company’s stock worth $814,357,000 after acquiring an additional 507,472 shares during the last quarter.
-Royal Bank of Canada raised its holdings in GlaxoSmithKline by 78.1% during the 1st quarter.
-Royal Bank of Canada now owns 17,215,994 shares of the pharmaceutical company’s stock valued at $652,315,000 after buying an additional 7,550,274 shares during the last quarter.
-Fisher Asset Management LLC raised its holdings in GlaxoSmithKline by 2.2% during the 2nd quarter.
-Fisher Asset Management LLC now owns 15,878,173 shares of the pharmaceutical company’s stock valued at $647,671,000 after buying an additional 338,208 shares during the last quarter.
-Capital International Investors raised its holdings in GlaxoSmithKline by 150.0% during the 1st quarter.
-Capital International Investors now owns 14,764,104 shares of the pharmaceutical company’s stock valued at $559,412,000 after buying an additional 8,858,438 shares during the last quarter.
-Finally, Morgan Stanley raised its holdings in GlaxoSmithKline by 33.2% during the 1st quarter.
-Morgan Stanley now owns 4,503,300 shares of the pharmaceutical company’s stock valued at $170,630,000 after buying an additional 1,122,224 shares during the last quarter.
-Hedge funds and other institutional investors own 12.12% of the company’s stock.
+Other large investors have also recently bought and sold shares of the company.
+Milestone Advisory Partners bought a new stake in GlaxoSmithKline during the 2nd quarter valued at $25,000.
+Creative Financial Designs Inc. ADV bought a new stake in GlaxoSmithKline during the 2nd quarter valued at $31,000.
+MV Capital Management Inc. bought a new stake in GlaxoSmithKline during the 2nd quarter valued at $33,000.
+Manchester Financial Inc. raised its holdings in GlaxoSmithKline by 382.4% during the 2nd quarter.
+Manchester Financial Inc. now owns 820 shares of the pharmaceutical company’s stock valued at $33,000 after buying an additional 650 shares during the last quarter.
+Finally, Beese Fulmer Investment Management Inc. bought a new stake in GlaxoSmithKline during the 2nd quarter valued at $34,000.
+Institutional investors own 12.12% of the company’s stock.

-In other GlaxoSmithKline news, Director Plc Glaxosmithkline bought 361,111 shares of GlaxoSmithKline stock in a transaction dated Tuesday, July 21st.
-The shares were purchased at an average cost of $18.00 per share, with a total value of $6,499,998.00.
-The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
-10.00% of the stock is owned by corporate insiders.
+In other news, Director Plc Glaxosmithkline acquired 361,111 shares of the business’s stock in a transaction that occurred on Tuesday, July 21st.
+The shares were bought at an average cost of $18.00 per share, with a total value of $6,499,998.00.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 10.00% of the company’s stock.

 NYSE:GSK opened at $37.16 on Friday.
 The firm’s 50-day moving average price is $38.81 and its 200-day moving average price is $40.09.
 The company has a market capitalization of $93.22 billion, a PE ratio of 11.03, a P/E/G ratio of 2.73 and a beta of 0.65.
 The company has a debt-to-equity ratio of 1.28, a current ratio of 0.96 and a quick ratio of 0.69.
 GlaxoSmithKline plc has a 1-year low of $31.43 and a 1-year high of $48.25.